HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 C. Machine owners

-Competition machine owners or those involved in organizing competitions may enter.
+Competition machine owners or those involved in organising competitions may enter.
 Any advantage gained will be insignificant when spread over the other venues/meetings and is viewed as a benefit of hosting.

 D. Machine settings

 Games should be set to tournament settings and to exclude extra balls and unfair random awards where possible.
 (Note: also see rules section 5).
-Four balls will be played by each player per game where possible.
-Note: this may not be possible on older games.
+By standard games will be set to four balls per-game where possible.
+Where the machine is set to more (or less) balls, this must be made clear to the players prior to the competition starting.

 A. General